 With gout, prevention is better than the cure.
 It is best to avoid getting another attack, and the trick to this is diet, lifestyle advice, and in some cases taking medication to prevent the levels of uric acid from getting too high.

-For an acute flare-up, drink plenty of water to avoid dehydration, and apply warmth to the area, to improve circulation to help aid the clearance of the uric acid crystalised deposits, since they tend to develop in areas with poorer circulation such as the big toe.
+For an acute flare-up, drink plenty of water to avoid dehydration, and apply warmth to the area to try to improve the circulation and help aid the clearance of the uric acid deposits, since they tend to develop in areas with poorer circulation such as the big toe.

 Gout can be caused by the build-up of uric acid in the blood as a by-product of metabolising foods high in purines, such as red meat and some seafood.